State Legislative Advocacy for Family Medicine

 Prior Authorization Reform

-PAFP supports HB 1293 that would reduce administrative waste in seeking prior authorization by implementing standardized definitions and electronic communications.
+PAFP supports HB 1293 that would maximize electronic communications for authorizations as well as adverse determinations and for the creation of a panel to develop a standardized form each insurer.
+Further, it would define consistent response times for authorizations, rejections, appeals, and external utilization review.
 Rep. Marguerite Quinn (R-Bucks) is the prime sponsor.
 The bill was introduced 5/1/17 and is in the House Insurance Committee.

 Direct Primary Care Authorizing Legislation

 PAFP supports and was the lead stakeholder with HB 1739/SB 926 that specifies direct primary care agreements are not insurance and therefore not subject to insurance laws or regulations.
-The House Bill, introduced by House Health Committee Chairman Matt Baker (R-Tioga), passed the House Representatives unanimously on 9/27/17.
+The House Bill passed the House Representatives unanimously on 9/27/17.
 It and SB 926, sponsored by Senate Appropriations Chairman Pat Browne both rest in the Senate Banking and Insurance Committee.

 Health Insurer Credentialing Reform